 Hundreds of your potential clients or referral partners are on LinkedIn but that doesn’t mean it’s easy to connect with them.
 There’s a right way and a wrong way to do it.
 Get it right and you’ll build relationships that lead to new business, grow an audience, and blitz your competition.

-Scroll down for our free workshop and some tips and quick fixes for your profile.
+Scroll down for our free video training with some tips and quick fixes for your profile.

-This free 45-minute workshop will focus on getting the best possible version of you out there on LinkedIn through personal branding, storytelling, and networking.
+This free video training will focus on getting the best possible version of you out there on LinkedIn through personal branding, storytelling, and networking.
 You'll come away with ideas on how to use LinkedIn to win new clients, reconnect with old clients, go after a new target market, etc.

 I’m Tom Etherington, and I’m a Content Marketer and LinkedIn Personal Branding Expert.